Guide To Doorstep Loans

 The most progressive lenders use online services to make borrowers aware of their services and to gather loan enquiries.
-Be aware that there are still some doorstep loan firms who use unsolicited methods to generate business by cold calling potential customers at home.
+Be aware that there are still some doorstep loan firms that use unsolicited methods to generate business by cold calling potential customers at home.
 It is best to avoid these lenders.

-It is preferable to make online enquiries which are instantly assessed by the lender.
+It is preferable to make online enquiries that are instantly assessed by the lender.
 When the lender believes that it can, in principle, assist the applicant then it will make contact to arrange for one of its agents to visit their home.

 The home visit involves a more detailed assessment of the client’s income and outgoings to assess the affordability of loan repayment.
 If the agent believes the applicant can afford the loan then they will make a loan offer.
 The applicant and agent then agree the terms and the cash is often handed over there and then.

 Unlike other smaller loans, home credit usually involves repayment schedules that stretch from 14 weeks all the way up to a year.
 The repayments are fixed so that you can plan your finances and an agent will visit your home every week to collect them.
 In many cases, there are no late payment fees and the repayments are generally small and manageable.

 Why should I take out a doorstep loan?

 Mainstream credit and online processes are not for everyone.
 Many people prefer a personal touch and don’t want to have to visit a bank or spend time filling in forms online which can be confusing and intimidating.
 Doorstep lending agents are skilled at assessing a client’s needs and financial circumstances and provide a helping hand through the process.
 They are usually able to hand over the loan to the applicant once he or she has been approved.
 This usually happens immediately.